OmniBrowser GuideBook

 # 5.3.1 Bar Plot

 Click on the Metadata page and choose Bar as Plot Type shows the bar plot of two groups of metadata.
 Choose one group of metadata in Group By drop-down list and another in Color By to explore two different properties.
 The visualizing two properties can be filtered on the right.
 The plot can be shown according to cell number or percentage of features.
 The legend of the data can be hidden by clicking on Hide.
-Listed information displays when the mouse hovers over a bar.
+Listed information displays when the mouse over a bar.

 # 5.3.2 Heatmap